 The combined dataset shows systematically higher precipitation values than seNorge for the observation-sparse mountainous regions.
-As the seNorge dataset is likely to underestimate precipitation in these areas (Lussana et al., 2018a) we expect this to

-15 be an improvement.
+As the seNorge dataset is likely to underestimate precipitation in these areas (Lussana et al., 2018a) we expect this to be an improvement.
 However, whether this is true still needs to be verified, e.g. by the use of hydrological simulations (Lussana et al., 2019).

-Annual mean temperature in HCLIM38-AROME is generally lower than in seNorge but the differences are small (Fig. 4).
+15 Annual mean temperature in HCLIM38-AROME is generally lower than in seNorge but the differences are small (Fig. 4).
 Averaged over the whole area, HCLIM38-AROME is about 1 °C colder than seNorge.
-The differences are ranging from about -7 °C to 4 °C but for most of the area, the temperature differences are below $\pm 2$ °C and larger biases are restricted to the
+The differences are ranging from about -7 °C to 4 °C but for most of the area, the temperature differences are below ±2 °C and larger biases are restricted to the mountains.

-20 mountains.
 All seasons show similar patterns to the annual biases with the largest differences in the mountains, but the general increase of the bias with altitude is most pronounced in winter (not shown).

-3.1.3 Summer precipitation over the Netherlands and Germany
+20 3.1.3 Summer precipitation over the Netherlands and Germany

 Better resolving summertime precipitation is arguably the most important reason for running CPRCMs, and a primary variable for which we anticipate added value compared to coarser resolution RCM models.
 In this section we discuss statistics of summer precipitation in two 10-year ERA-Interim forced climate simulations for the period 2000-2009, carried out with HCLIM38-AROME at convection permitting scales.
 Focus will be on the summer half year (April-September).
+The first

-The first CPRCM experiment (E1), conducted by KNMI, receives lateral boundary conditions from the RCM RACMO2 (van Meijgaard et al., 2012).
+- 25 CPRCM experiment (E1), conducted by KNMI, receives lateral boundary conditions from the RCM RACMO2 (van Meijgaard et al., 2012).
 In the second experiment (E2), conducted by SMHI, the host model is HCLIM38-ALADIN.
 Both host models are forced by ERA-Interim.
+For both E1 and E2 the domain covers the pan-Alpine region as defined in the CORDEX FPS on convection (Coppola et al., 2018), but the E1-domain extends substantially further to the north-west covering a large part of the North Sea.
+Output is compared to two types of observations: radar data (for the Netherlands) and rain gauges (for a part of Compared to two types of observations: radar data (for the Netherlands) and rain gauges (for a part of Compared to two types of observations: radar data (for the Netherlands) and rain gauges (for a part of Compared to two types of observations: radar data (for the Netherlands) and rain gauges (for a part of Compared to two types of observations: radar data (for the Netherlands) and rain gauges (for a part of Compared to two types) - 30 Germany).

-For both E1 and E2 the domain covers the pan-Alpine region as defined in the CORDEX FPS on calibrated against automatic and manual rain gauges (Overeem et al., 2009).
+For the evaluation of the CPRCMs to rain radar over the Netherlands, we can only use output from E1 since the E2 domain does not cover the Netherlands.
+The radar data is an hourly gridded product (2.4 km horizontal resolution) that has been calibrated against automatic and manual rain gauges (Overeem et al., 2009).
 Data of both the CPRCM (HCLIM38-AROME, 2.5 km) and the RCM (RACMO2, 0.11°) are put on the radar grid using nearest-neighbor interpolation.
 Two statistics are studied.
 First we look at hourly spatial precipitation maxima found within the Netherlands.
 We call this the hourly FLDMAX statistics.
 The analysis focuses on model performance at the grid scale, and here we expect to find added value.
-Note that in

-30 convection (Coppola et al., 2018), but the E1-domain extends substantially further to the north-west covering a large part of the North Sea.
-Output is compared to two types of observations: radar data (for the Netherlands) and rain gauges (for a part of Germany).

-For the evaluation of the CPRCMs to rain radar over the Netherlands, we can only use output from E1 since the E2 domain does not cover the Netherlands.
-The radar data is an hourly gridded product (2.4 km horizontal resolution) that has been
+Note that in this formulation the FLDMAX statistics does not account for the spatial extent of the precipitation.
+Neither does it account for the possible existence of several convective clusters at the same hour.
+Secondly, we study the hourly FLDMEAN statistics (i.e.,